lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

                     ...
 ```

+_Why is the Device Widget Stateful, unlike the other Widgets?_

-How did we get DeviceLoadSuccess?
+_How did we get DeviceLoadSuccess?_

+Find out...

 _(The code in this article was derived from the excellent [Weather App Tutorial from the Bloc Library](https://bloclibrary.dev/#/flutterweathertutorial))_